 - If the dialogue (or screen / stage directions) indicate the character reads from a paper or presents a document such as a contract: Extend the side briefly to the left or right, and then extend to the reader the character’s document.
 For a reading character place the paper before you at chest level to indicate your character is reading a document

 Memorizing lines is not to memorize a “performance.”
 Memorizing lines for an audition presents the actor with independence to have an organic interpretation for their character.
 Know the lines.
 Explore the story.
 Offer to casting the discovery of the character in your voice.

 A Note on Audition Technique & Commanding the Audition:

 When working with actors on commanding an audition, whether at a BFA or MFA program or privately, I share with actors how to own an audition; plus how actors can rise above other actors to market themselves digitally (and traditionally) with success and gain more auditions-by-appointment, and/or new representation.
 5 seats only remain for the only for master class I’m holding in NYC this spring.
 Details & Registration: Paul Russell’s Master Class

 Share Answers for Actors:

 Follow Paul Russell Casting:

 Paul Russell’s career as a casting director, director, acting teacher and former actor has spanned nearly thirty years.
 He has worked on projects for major film studios, television networks, and Broadway.
-Paul has taught the business of acting and audition technique at NYU and has spoken at universities including Yale, Temple and the University of the Arts.
+Paul has taught the business of acting and audition technique at NYU and has spoken at universities including Yale, Elon and Wright State University.
 He is the author of ACTING: Make It Your Business – How to Avoid Mistakes and Achieve Success as a Working Actor.
 For more information, please visit www.PaulRussell.net.